wp-plugins/events-manager/readme.txt

 Bugfix: bloginfo('wpurl') instead of bloginfo('url')
 Bugfix: now loading textdomain in the new (not deprecated) way

-2.2b
+2.2
 Adding a option to get events through a select
+Closed many bugs causing a notices/warning visible only in debug mode Closed a critical security hole discovered by Danilo Massa (to be released on May 10th)